-There are many people talking about how the SNP got a majority in the Scottish parliament to allow them to put in place the 2014 referendum and carrying on from there, to say that we need to do the same again now to get a second referendum now.
+There are many people talking about how the SNP got a majority in the Scottish parliament in 2011 to allow them to put in place the 2014 referendum and carrying on from there, to say that we need to do the same again now to get a second referendum now.

 Terms like, ah, but we need over 50% of the popular vote to get a majority again or ah, but the UK government won’t accept or agree to another referendum if we get a majority of seats with only 49% of the overall vote!